Spelt Swedish Lussekatter

 - Cover again, and leave for a further 45 minutes.

 - Beat the egg, and wash over the tops of the buns.
-Attach a raisin in each end (in the middle of the spirals).
+Push a raisin into each end (in the middle of the spirals).

 - Bake for 8-14 minutes, depending on size (mine were small, so I baked them for 9 minutes).
 The buns are ready when they are starting to brown on top.
 Be careful not to overtake .